 Revolution or proxy war?

-Rarely does one come across a full-on defence of the al-Assad regime from leftists, rather the argument is put thus: “Yes, the regime is bad, but they are fighting against worst, the jihadis and western imperialist intervention”.
+Rarely does one come across a full-on defence of the al-Assad regime from leftists, rather the argument is put thus: “Yes, the regime is bad, but they are fighting against worse, the jihadis and western imperialist intervention”.
 This narrative only makes sense, however, if you leave out the Syrian masses and their revolution.

 Like all of the mass rebellions of the Arab Spring, the original 2011 uprising in Syria resulted from the huge hardships caused by Al-Assad-imposed neo-liberalism, as well as a simple desire to be rid of a corrupt unrepresentative regime.
 This is the crux of the whole conflict: it began as a peaceful revolution by Syrian people of all religions.
 With their overthrow imminent, the ruling clique tried to supress the uprising with indiscriminate violence.
 As one eyewitness from Daraa put it: “Many people were slaughtered.
 They just ran over them with the tanks.
 Walking home from school to my mother’s home that day, blood ran in the streets”.
 This then precipitated an armed uprising as people scrambled to defend themselves, the armed element mainly coming from the defection of rank-and-file troops.